 Asperger Syndrome and Attention Deficit Disorder

 Most children with Asperger Syndrome do not receive that diagnosis until after age 6.
 Usually, they are diagnosed with Attention Deficit Disorder as toddlers.
 Part of the reason is that doctors routinely screen children for ADD but not for autism.
-Another reason is that an Aspie's social impairment becomes more evident once he hits school.
-Finally, doctors are reluctant to label a child "autistic."
-It is okay and even a badge of honor to have a "hyperactive child," but it is another thing whatsoever to have an "autistic child."
+Another reason is that an Aspie’s social impairment becomes more evident once he hits school.
+Finally, doctors are reluctant to label a child “autistic.”
+It is okay and even a badge of honor to have a “hyperactive child,” but it is another thing entirely to have an “autistic child.”

 Doctors make their diagnoses based on children’s behaviors.
 Since children with Attention Deficit Disorder and Asperger Syndrome share similar behaviors, the two can appear to overlap.
 However, there is a fundamental difference between Attention Deficit Disorder and Asperger Syndrome.
 Aspies lack what doctors call “social reciprocity” or Theory of Mind.
 Theory of Mind is “the capacity to understand that other people have thoughts, feelings, motivations and desires that are different from our own.”
 Children with ADD have a Theory of Mind and understand other people’s motives and expectations.
 They make appropriate eye contact and understand social cues, body language and hidden agendas in social interactions.
 Aspies can not.